hieunugent/javadataStructure/WebRoutemap.md

 - rel: the relationship between a linked resource and the current document
 - target: where to display the responsethat is received after submitting the form
 # Elements:
-- <form> : an HTML form for user input
+- "<form>": an HTML form for user input
-- <input>: an input control
+- '<input>': an input control
-- <textarea> a multiline input control
+- '<textarea>' a multiline input control
-- <label> is a lablel for an input
+- '<label>' is a lablel for an input
-- <fieldset> related element in form
+- '<fieldset>' related element in form
-- <legend> a caption for a fieldset element
+- '<legend>' a caption for a fieldset element
-- <select> a drop-down list
+- '<select> 'a drop-down list
-- <optgroup> a group of related options in a drop-down list
+- '<optgroup>' a group of related options in a drop-down list
-- <option> an option in a drop-down list
+- '<option>' an option in a drop-down list
-- <button>
+- '<button>'
-- <datalist> alist of predefined options for input control
+- '<datalist>' alist of predefined options for input control
-- <output> defines the result of a calculation
+- '<output>' defines the result of a calculation

-- Accessibility:
+# Accessibility:
 - provide the user a good way to navigate and interact with  your site, make HTMl code as sematic as possible
 - non-sematic : div span
 - sematic form table article
-- SEO:
+# SEO:
 - tags for SEO that will affect how your website perform on the internet
 - using <title> tag how searches see your page in google and BIng
 - Meta Description tags
 - Header tags
 - Alt tags for images
 # CSS:
-- position :
+## position :
         - relative  to it normal position,
         - static is by default according to normal flow,
         - fixed is relative to viewport same place when pages is scrolled
         - absolute is relative to nearest positioned ancestor
-- Specificity:
+## Specificity:
         - there are two or more conflicting CSS rules that point to same element, will follow the Hierarchy rule
                 - Inline style :attached directly to the element to be style
                 - IDs: an I is a unique identifier the page element